Dean Withers: Career

-After graduating from Grand Junction High School, Withers began sharing political content on social media in 2022 on issues such as abortion and LGBTQ rights.
-Leading up to the 2024 United States presidential election, Jubilee Media featured Withers in two episodes of their Surrounded series on YouTube.
-He famously debated Charlie Kirk during these videos.
+After graduating from high school, Withers began posting political content on social media in 2022 on issues such as abortion and LGBTQ rights.
+Leading up to the 2024 presidential election, Jubilee Media featured Withers in two episodes of their Surrounded series on YouTube.
+He was one of 25 liberal college students who debated Charlie Kirk in the first episode and later returned to debate 20 Trump supporters in another episode.

-Shortly after his appearance in an episode debating Trump supporters, he faced backlash online when racist and homophobic messages from 2019 and 2022 were uncovered.
+In 2024, shortly after one of his appearances in a Jubilee episode where he debated Trump supporters, he was criticized online when racist and homophobic messages from 2019 and 2022 were uncovered.
+Withers later confirmed the messages were real and issued an apology.